VirtoCommerce/vc-platform/docs/getting-started/deploy-from-precompiled-binaries-windows.md

 * [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/3.1)
 * [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)

+## You have two options for installing the platform

+* Manual downloading the precomplied binaries
+* Using CLI (beta)

 ## Downloading the precomplied binaries

 * Navigate to the <a href="https://github.com/VirtoCommerce/vc-platform/releases">Releases section of Virto Commerce Platform in GitHub.</a>